IPv6 Implementation Guide, Cisco IOS Release 15.2M&T

 Configuring Cisco Express Forwarding Switching on Distributed and Nondistributed Architecture Platforms

-Cisco Express Forwarding is designed for nondistributed architecture platforms.
-Distributed Cisco Express Forwarding is designed for distributed architecture platforms.
-Nondistributed platforms do not support distributed Cisco Express Forwarding; however, some distributed platforms support both Cisco Express Forwarding and distributed Cisco Express Forwarding.
+Cisco Express Forwarding is designed for nondistributed architecture platforms, such as the Cisco 7200 series routers.
+Distributed Cisco Express Forwarding is designed for distributed architecture platforms, such as the GSRs or the Cisco 7500 series routers.
+Nondistributed platforms do not support distributed Cisco Express Forwarding; however, some distributed platforms, such as the Cisco 7500 series routers, support both Cisco Express Forwarding and distributed Cisco Express Forwarding.

 Before You BeginSUMMARY STEPS

-To enable the device to forward Cisco Express Forwarding and distributed Cisco Express Forwarding traffic, use the ipv6 unicast-routing command to configure the forwarding of IPv6 unicast datagrams globally on the device, and use the ipv6 address command to configure IPv6 address and IPv6 processing on an interface.
+To enable the router to forward Cisco Express Forwarding and distributed Cisco Express Forwarding traffic, use the ipv6 unicast-routing command to configure the forwarding of IPv6 unicast datagrams globally on the router, and use the ipv6 address command to configure IPv6 address and IPv6 processing on an interface.

-You must enable Cisco Express Forwarding for IPv4 globally on the device by using the ip cef command before enabling Cisco Express Forwarding for IPv6 globally on the device.
+You must enable Cisco Express Forwarding for IPv4 globally on the router by using the ip cef command before enabling Cisco Express Forwarding for IPv6 globally on the router.

 You must enable distributed Cisco Express Forwarding for IPv4 by using the ip cef distributed command before enabling distributed Cisco Express Forwarding for IPv6.